kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

+---
+reviewers:
+- sig-cluster-lifecycle
-## Configuring each kubelet in your cluster using kubeadm
+title: Configuring each kubelet in your cluster using kubeadm

-### Introduction to the relations between kubeadm and the kubelet
+content_template: templates/concept
+weight: 40
+---

+{{% capture overview %}}

 The kubeadm CLI tool has a lifecycle that is decoupled from the lifecycle of the kubelet daemon - the [Kubernetes Node Agent](/docs/reference/command-line-tools-reference/kubelet).